bung87/parcel-plugin-esbuild/README.md

 > Transforming ES6+ syntax to ES5 is not supported yet.
 > The CSS content type is new and is still a work in progress.

-## Known issue

-optional chaining `.?` and nullish coalescing operator `??` are not properly transformed even your tsconfig `target` set to `"es2018"`, in this case switch back to `typescript` compiler yourself.

 ## Installation

 ```sh